Wait Time Truth Project · Est. 2026

 Avg Time Overstated

-Ranked by average Inflation Factor — posted wait time divided by actual guest-reported wait time.
-Higher means more overstated.
+Ranked by average Accuracy Factor — posted wait time divided by actual guest-reported wait time.
+Higher means the posted time was further off.
 Updated continuously from crowdsourced reports.

 Last updated: · Data reflects all guest reports to date.
-Inflation factors are calculated ratios, not findings of intentional wrongdoing.
+Ratios are mathematical comparisons of posted vs. actual times, not assertions about park intentions.

 Contribute

 The sign said 60 minutes.
 You waited 35.
-Report what actually happened and get a shareable receipt with your Inflation Factor.
+Report what actually happened and get a shareable receipt with your Accuracy Factor.
 Takes 30 seconds.
 No account needed.

 Report Your Actual Wait →